 I've noticed a few people asking whether or not they need a licence to professionally operate as a Loctician.
-If you're apart of the #DivineDreadlocksTribe then you'll know that we offer plenty of support for getting your business on its feet long after we perfect your skill as a Loctician, but for those who would like to know in advance, I hope this blog post clears things up at least a little.....
+If you're apart of the #DivineDreadlocksTribe then you'll know that we offer plenty of support for getting your business on its feet long after we perfect your skill as a Loctician, but for those who would like to know in advance, well it is a fairly grey area, but I hope this blog post clears things up at least a little.....

-No, in Australia you don't need a licence to be a Dread Loctician, BUT if you want to start cutting hair you may need a licence as a hairdresser.
-If you don't intend to cut hair or operate as a hairdresser, then to dreadlock or maintain dreads for others as a Dread Loctician then all you need is to have some professional training, which we can provide.
-Our training is not government accredited due to the face that the Australian Government doesn't recognise dreadlocks as an industry, they only recognise hairdressing.
+No, in Australia you don't need a licence to be a Dread Loctician, BUT if you want to start cutting or colouring hair you may need a licence as a hairdresser.
+If you don't intend to cut hair or operate as a hairdresser, then to dreadlock or maintain dreads for others as a Natural Dread Loctician then all you need is professional training, which we can provide.
+Our training is not government accredited due to the face that the Australian Government doesn't recognise "dreadlocking" as an industry, they only recognise hairdressing and I don't wish to fall under the hairdressing codes because we are not hairdressers.
 Training to be a Divine Dreadlocks Certified Loctician bears no similarity to any formal hairdressers training or knowledge including the unit on dreadlocking offered by TAFE for hairdressers.
 The hairdressers method of dreadlocking produces a very different result and involves the use of wax and chemicals in the creation and maintenance process.

 If you are in California, here's a link to the Department of Consumer Affairs which may contain the right information for the rules around doing natural hair (dread) work.
-Most states in the U.S.A request people doing natural hair (which we believe the Divine Dreadlocks Loctician Certificate falls into) to have a cosmetology certificate.
+Most states in the U.S.A request people doing natural hair (which we believe the Divine Dreadlocks Loctician Certificate falls into) have a cosmetology certificate.
 Yet some states do not.
-Also if you are starting your service like a "hobby business" then you can safely operate by dreadlocking for "friends" until you choose to become a true business.
+Also if you are starting your service like a "hobby business" then you can safely operate by dreadlocking for "friends" until you become a true business.